Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Experiments

 \subsection{Impact of mask position}

 To assess how neuron position influences the number of critical neurons required to trigger catastrophic collapse, we conducted a comparative analysis across two distinct positions in the FFN architecture.
-In Section~\ref{sec:Q1}, we examined \texttt{gate\_proj} (blue component in Fig.~\ref{fig:mlp}, 11,008 dimensions), which operates on the expanded intermediate representation before activation function, and \texttt{down\_proj} (orange component in Fig.~\ref{fig:mlp}, 4,096 dimensions), which performs dimensionality reduction at the network output.
+In Section~\ref{sec:Q1}, we examined \texttt{gate\_proj} (blue component in Figure~\ref{fig:mlp}, 11,008 dimensions), which operates on the expanded intermediate representation before activation function, and \texttt{down\_proj} (orange component in Figure~\ref{fig:mlp}, 4,096 dimensions), which performs dimensionality reduction at the network output.
 In general, masking neurons in \texttt{down\_proj} requires fewer critical neurons to induce collapse compared to \texttt{gate\_proj} (see Table~\ref{tab:collapse_downproj}).
 For \texttt{LLaVA-1.5-7b-hf}, only four neurons in \texttt{down\_proj} (compared to five in \texttt{gate\_proj}) are sufficient to trigger catastrophic failure, with perplexity increases reaching up to four orders of magnitude.
 These four neurons also remain consistent regardless of object category, with two neurons located in layer 1 and two neurons in layer 30 (out of 32 layers, zero-indexed), further confirming the importance of neurons at the language model's boundaries.
-Notably, the perplexity values after collapse in \texttt{down\_proj} are consistently higher than those observed in \texttt{gate\_proj} masking (Table~\ref{tab:collapse_comparison}), suggesting that \texttt{down\_proj} represents a more critical bottleneck in the information flow.
-This sensitivity can be attributed to the dimensionality reduction performed by \texttt{down\_proj}, which projects the expanded intermediate representation back to the original dimensionality.
-This process creates a critical bottleneck, making it a particularly vulnerable component in the network architecture.
-Similarly, \texttt{InstructBLIP-Vicuna-7b} shows the same pattern of increased vulnerability in \texttt{down\_proj}.
-The model requires fewer neurons for collapse in \texttt{down\_proj} across 9 object categories, and also achieves higher perplexity values after collapse.
+This sensitivity can be attributed to the dimensionality reduction performed by \texttt{down\_proj}, which projects the expanded intermediate representation back into the original dimensionality of the residual stream. \bluetext{We hypothesize that the identified critical neurons are indispensable within this projection: when masked, the rank structure of the projection space is disrupted, preventing high-dimensional features from mapping back into the residual space.
+Consequently, this local perturbation at a critical information bottleneck propagates directly into the primary information flow,} yielding higher post-collapse perplexity values than those observed under \texttt{gate\_proj} masking (Table~\ref{tab:collapse_comparison}).
+Similarly, \texttt{InstructBLIP-vicuna-7b} shows the same pattern of increased vulnerability in \texttt{down\_proj}.